How to Lessen the

 David Daffner, Vice President

 UPDATE: It seems the most consistent element of this complicated import trade war is uncertainty.
-On June 30, 2019, CBS News reported that existing U.S. tariffs on Chinese imports would remain in place, but additional tariffs that had been threatened would not go forward for the “time being.”
+CBS News reported that the U.S. would not impose a 10-percent tariff on certain Chinese imports starting Sept.
+1, and will delay planned tariffs on a range of other consumer goods until Dec.
+15 – after the peak of holiday shopping.
 What remains true is that you need stability in your supply chain to mitigate the risk that comes with uncertainty.

 If you’re worried about the outcome of the trade deal between the United States and China, you’re not alone.
 Although much remains unsettled, some industries, such as the technology sector, fear the impact could be significant.
 To recap, last fall, the U.S. government proposed a 10-percent tariff on a long list of products imported from China.
-It was anticipated the tariff would be increased to 25 percent as of March 1, 2019, but that decision was postponed as talks and negotiations continue.
-It’s unknown how the two sides will come to terms over the threat of tariffs and how the agreement will be enforced.
+That tariff on $60 billion worth of goods imported from China was increased to 25 percent and went into effect on May 10.
+An additional tariff of 10 percent on another $160 billion worth of Chinese imports is slated to start Sept.
+1. It’s unknown how the two sides will come to terms over the threat of tariffs and how the agreement will be enforced.

 What we do know is that the promotional products industry, which imports a significant volume of items from China, has been nervously watching this situation unfold.
 The imported products list includes manufacturing items that may impact the way promotional products suppliers do business.
 That, in turn, could impact distributors.